-That alone is pretty severe - but David is just getting started.
-David urges God to ignore this man's prayers and condemn him when he is judged:
+That alone is pretty severe - but David was just getting started.
+David urged God to ignore this man's prayers and condemn him when he was judged:

 Psalm 109:7: "When he shall be judged, let him be condemned: and let his prayer become sin."